ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 - Launch the parent launch file in a terminal

-- Launch the server's launch file in another terminal following the instructions in `From a Launch File`_.
+- Launch the node's launch file in another terminal following the instructions in `From a Launch File`_.

 Alternatively, if your node of interest is being launched in these files directly (e.g. you see a ``Node``, ``LifecycleNode``, or inside a ``ComponentContainer``), you will need to seperate this from the others: